apujola/apujola/README.md

+Telecommunications Engineer, specialized in Sound & Image.
+Experience in software development in a multidisciplinary agile team working as a backend developer and software quality assurance analyst.

 ## My favorite tools and technologies ⚙️

 > Tools and technologies that I have worked with and am interested in